Algebraic Property Graphs: Algebraic Property Graphs

 \section{Algebraic Property Graphs}

-In this section, we define algebraic property graphs (APGs) and their morphisms, and briefly study the three traditional classes of model management~\cite{wadt} operations on APGs: conjunctive queries, data integration according to data linkages, and data migration along schema mappings.
-To fully understand this section, a familiarity with category theory is required; \autoref{section.ct} provides an introduction or review, and familiarity with database theory~\cite{Doan:2012:PDI:2401764} is helpful.
-However, the reader is free to skip the more formal material and follow along using the provided examples and diagrams; this is sufficient to get a basic sense of APGs.
+In this section, we formally define algebraic property graphs (APGs).
+From this point on, a familiarity with category theory is required, and familiarity with database theory~\cite{Doan:2012:PDI:2401764} is helpful.
 If this paper is rendered in color, the reader will see distinct colors for the \pglabel{labels}, \pgtype{types}, \pgelement{elements}, and \pgvalue{values} of graphs, concepts which will be described below.
-The colors are intended to enhance readability, and are not essential for understanding the text.
+The colors are intended to enhance readability, but are not essential to understanding the text.

-The definition of APG is parameterized by a set ${\pgprimitives}$, the members of which we call {\it primitive types}\footnote{We make no assumptions about the intended semantics of base types, which will typically be atomic objects such as character strings or floating-point numbers, but complex objects, such as lists, trees, functions in $\lambda$-calculus notation, black-box functions, and even objects in object-oriented programming notation can easily be added to our proposal, as described in \autoref{section.adts_extension}.}, and for each $\pgtypelit{t} \in {\pgprimitives}$, a set ${\sf V}(\pgtypelit{t})$, the members of which we call the {\it primitive values} of $\pgtypelit{t}$.
-An {\it APG} $G$, then, consists of:
+The definition of an APG is parameterized by a set ${\pgprimitives}$, the members of which we call {\it primitive types},\footnote{We make no assumptions about the intended semantics of primitive types, which will typically encompass atomic objects such as booleans, character strings, integers, floating-point numbers, etc. However, the formalism can be extended to include complex objects, such as lists, trees, function abstractions in the sense of $\lambda$-calculus, built-in functions, and even objects in object-oriented programming notation, as described in \autoref{section.moretypes}.} and for each primitive type $\pgtype{p}$ in ${\pgprimitives}$, a set ${\pgprimvals}(\pgtype{p})$, the members of which we call the {\it primitive values} of type $\pgtype{p}$.
+First we define an {\it APG schema}.
+This consists of \begin{itemize} \item a set $\pgL$, the members of which we call the \pglabel{{\it labels}}\footnote{e.g. $\pglabellit{User}$ or $\pglabellit{name}$}; and, \item a function $\pgsigma:\pgL\to \pgtype{\textrm{Ty}}(\pgL)$, providing the \pgtype{{\it schema}}\footnote{e.g. $\pgsigma(\pglabellit{name})$ $:= \pglabellit{User} \times \pgtypelit{String}$} of each label, where we define types $\pgtype{t}\in\pgtype{\textrm{Ty}}(\pgL)$ as terms in the following grammar: